Back to blog

 The To Complete Performance Index (TCPI) is a vital component in the project management formulas that are employed to measure productivity in the course of delivering the project.
 When calculating TCPI, you mostly require the Budget At Completion (BAC), Earned Value (EV), and Actual Cost (AC).

-TCPI has two primary equations that can be used to determine it based on the cost performance of a project.
-If you are tracking the project based on budget then the
+TCPI has two primary equations used to determine it based on the cost performance of a project.
+If you are tracking the project based on budget, then use the following formula:

 TCPI = (BAC – EV) / (BAC – AC).